Coffee production

-Coffee production is the industrial process of converting the raw fruit of the coffee plant into the finished coffee.
-The coffee cherry has the fruit or pulp removed leaving the seed or bean which is then dried.
-While all green coffee is processed, the method that is used varies and can have a significant effect on the flavor of roasted and brewed coffee.
+Coffee production is the industrial process of converting the raw fruit (the coffee cherry) of the coffee plant into finished coffee beans.
+About eight months after coffee cherries appear on a coffee plant, the cherries are harvested either by hand or by machine.
+Then they are, depending on the method, pulped and then dried or simply set out to dry.
+After this, the beans are stripped of their remaining dry skin and fruit residue.
+Once they are cleaned, sorted, and graded, they are suitable for distribution.
+While all green coffee, produced from immature coffee beans, is processed, the method that is used to process coffee varies, and significantly affects the flavor of coffee once it is roasted and brewed.
 Coffee production is a major source of income for 12.5 million households, most in developing countries.

 Picking

 A coffee plant usually starts to produce flowers three to four years after it is planted, and it is from these flowers that the fruits of the plant (commonly known as coffee cherries) appear, with the first useful harvest possible around five years after planting.
 The cherries ripen around eight months after the emergence of the flower, by changing color from green to red, and it is at this time that they should be harvested.
 In most coffee-growing countries, there is one major harvest a year; though in countries like Colombia, where there are two flowerings a year, there is a main and secondary crop, the main one April to June and a smaller one in November to December.

 In most countries, the coffee crop is picked by hand, a labor-intensive and difficult process, though in places like Brazil, where the landscape is relatively flat and the coffee fields are immense, the process has been mechanized.
 Whether picked by hand or by machine, all coffee is harvested in one of two ways: